domenico-piol/rh-crossclusternetworking/skupper/README.md

 There is a good article on how to connect a frontend on OpenShift with a legacy backend here: https://developers.redhat.com/learn/connect-your-services-across-different-environments-using-red-hat-service-interconnect

+## Demo application setup
 Our scenario will have the following architecture:

 <p align="center">
   <img src="../diagrams/architecture-skupper.drawio.svg">
 </p>

-As you can see, the primary database will reside in a legacy VM (STEP 1), the secondary database as a fallback as a containerized database in a second OpenShift cluster (STEP 2).
+As you can see, the primary database will reside in a legacy VM (STEP 1, Hybrid), the secondary database as a fallback as a containerized database in a second OpenShift cluster (STEP 2, Multi-Cloud).

-## Hybrid scenario(s)
+## Hybrid scenario
 First, let's change the existing application deployments (full deployments) to match our needs.
 In this step, we ignore the Cluster 2.
 Let's focus on CLuster 1 and the VM containing the database.

 ### Create SCCstore database on the VM